RainbowwPhoenixx/lba1-tasmod/README.md

 ## Known issues
 - As a consequence of fixing rng, the game runs a little bit faster (physics run on 60Hz instead of 50Hz), but the outcome is the same.
-- Some menus are broken, like holomap and inventory
+- Some menus are broken, like dialog boxes
 - Sound

 ## Planned features